Blondy Nna Noukeu

-Blondy Rudolph Nna Noukeu (born 17 September 2001) is a Cameroonian professional footballer who plays as a goalkeeper for club Sunderland.
+Blondy Rudolph Nna Noukeu (born 17 September 2001) is a Cameroonian professional footballer who plays as a goalkeeper for Ligue 2 club Boulogne.

 Early and personal life

 Noukeu was born in Douala, Cameroon, and grew up in Belgium and France.
 Noukeu holds both Belgian and French citizenship.
 He is the son of former professional footballer Patrice Noukeu and his mother was a handball player.

 Club career

 Stoke City

 Noukeu played youth football for Royal Excel Mouscron from under-8 to under-10 level and returned to their academy aged 13.
 In July 2019, he signed for English side Stoke City, initially joining their under-23 team.
 In February 2021, he signed a longer-term contract with the club.
 He joined Crawley Town on a season-long loan on 16 July 2021.
 He made his professional debut on 10 August 2021 in a EFL Cup match against Gillingham.
 He was recalled by Stoke on 1 January 2022 after making three cup appearances for Crawley.

 On 24 September 2022, Noukeu joined Southend United on loan until January 2023, later extended by a further month to the end of February 2023.
 He was recalled by Stoke in March 2023.
 He was released by Stoke at the end of the 2023–24 season.